ewe2/ewe2.ninja/source/content/_revolution.md

 reveals not much difference at all.
-So it's odd, then, that he never applies it to *Let It Be* itself, on which Lennon also played bass *on the same Jan 31 session* to which MacDonald refers, nor does MacDonald acknowledge how relatively rare it was for Lennon to play bass at all (Harrison is much more in evidence on Beatles records as a stand-in bassplayer), and that these demos were made within the context of the long Get Back sessions.
-And beyond that, MacDonald's charge ignores the wide selection of mistakes, dodgy edits and ad libs throughout the Beatles recorded history, to which he refers more than once.
+So it's odd, then, that he never applies it to *Let It Be* itself, on which Lennon also played bass *on the same Jan 31 session* to which MacDonald refers, nor does MacDonald acknowledge how relatively rare it was for Lennon to play bass at all (Harrison is much more in evidence on Beatles records as a stand-in bass player), and that these demos were made within the context of the long Get Back sessions.
+And beyond that, MacDonald's charge ignores the wide selection of mistakes, dodgy edits and adlibs throughout the Beatles recorded history, to which he refers more than once.
 A brief trawl through the excellent resource offered by
 <a href="http://wgo.signal11.org.uk/wgo.htm">The Beatles Anomalies List</a> is evidence enough, but
 Emerick's memoir confirms that playing with "duff" notes on a session was a Beatles *game*, not a